rapidexp/jquery-h5form/README.md

 ## History

+### Version 2.7.0 (2012-10-16)

+* Invert the balloon that has small right margin.
+* Updated css for inverted balloon.
+* Added support required when press the Enter on a text box with submission button in Android.
+* The required attribute was not working when press the Enter on a text box in IE.

+### Version 2.6.1 (2012-09-29)

+* Fixed a easy bug.

 ### Version 2.6.0 (2012-09-29)

 * Removed support of date state in Chrome.
-* Close baloon when click itself instead of body.
+* Close balloon when click itself instead of body.
 * Added exprResponse in options.
 * Added exprBehide in options.
 * Removed classResponse in options.